Deterministic Chaos vs Integrable Models: Introduction

 \section{Introduction}

 Our understanding of physics consistently advanced thanks to the study of exactly solvable models -- from the Kepler problem \cite{babelon2003introduction}, to the statistical mechanics of lattice systems \cite{baxter2016exactly}, to the latest advances in interacting quantum field theories (QFTs).
 A powerful illustration of this approach is given by integrable QFTs (IQFTs) in two spacetime dimensions; see, e.g., refs. \cite{Dorey:1996gd, Bombardelli:2016rwb} for reviews.
 These systems possess infinitely many independent, mutually commuting conserved quantities \cite{Bazhanov:1994ft,Bazhanov:1996aq,Bazhanov:1996dr,Negro:2016yuu}.
 Their existence constrains the dynamics to the point of allowing the efficient computation of a wealth of observables -- something very remarkable for an interacting QFT.
 Another interesting development of modern physics has been the understanding of the phenomena of chaos and thermalization \cite{maldacena2016remarks,maldacena2016bound,gross2021chaotic,deutsch1991quantum,Motamarri:2021zwf}.
 These last two terms are usually assumed to be interconnected and the corresponding concepts are often conflated, implying that thermalization necessarily entails chaos and chaos inevitably leads to the thermalization.
 As a consequence, it is commonly believed that integrable models are incompatible with chaos, since the large amount of conservation laws prevents the system from thermalizing.
-In this letter, we will present evidence of chaotic behavior in integrable models, calling into question their supposed complete incompatibility and arguing that the relationship between the concepts of chaos, thermalization and integrability deserves to be studied more in depth.
+In this letter, we will present evidence of what appears to be chaotic behavior in integrable models.